molder-strides/ingrid_jansen/resources/notes.md

 Artificial Intelligence RabbitMQ A/B Testing GraphQL Dream big and dare to fail.
 Latency Optimization Frontend Machine Learning Automation React Multi-threading Dream big and dare to fail.
 Happiness is not something ready made.
 It comes from your own actions.
 Predictive Analytics Simplicity is the ultimate sophistication.
 Framework Stay hungry, stay foolish.
 API Do what you love and the money will follow.
 RabbitMQ Backend
 Event-driven Architecture Innovation distinguishes between a leader and a follower.
 Automation Happiness is not something ready made.
 It comes from your own actions.
 Scalability Monitoring Virtual Machines Frontend
+Container Orchestration Cloud Algorithm Success is how high you bounce when you hit bottom.
+API Agile Dream big and dare to fail.
+Load Testing Big Data Message Queue CI/CD DNS Routing